juliangut/scrolls/editor/sublime-text/readme.md

 ## Example Preferences

-Alonside this document can be found `Preferences.sublime-settings` file with custom preferences
+alongside this document can be found `Preferences.sublime-settings` file with custom preferences